 WALK OVER THE PULTENEY BRIDGE

 Bath’s famous bridge is Pulteney Bridge is it’s perhaps one of the cutest bridges in the UK.
-Walk down the Pulteney Bridge and pop into the small, independent local shops that line it.
+Walk down the Pulteney Bridge and pop into the small, independent local shops and charity shops that line it.
 The Pulteney Bridge Flower Shop is one of the highlights.
 The bridge crosses over the River Avon and from it, make the most of beautiful views over the water and of Georgian architecture.

 THE HOLBURNE MUSEUM